BlockstreamResearch/bip-frost-dkg/README.md

 This data needs to be backed up for every DKG the signer is involved in.
 The backup needs to be stored securely: anyone obtaining the backup has stolen all the data necessary to create partial signatures just as the victim signer.

-In some scenarios it may make sense to back up the seed - if it is less likely to get lost than the per-setup DKG outputs.
+It is also possible to back up the seed in a secure location and back up the encrypted shares.
-In case the per-setup DKG outputs are lost and all other signers are cooperative and have seed backups, the DKG can just be re-run.
+If the encrypted shares are lost and all other signers are cooperative and have seed backups, then there is also the possibility to re-run the DKG.

 #### RecPedPop